karbowskam/business-card/README.md

 ## Overview

-It is a business card created during the course: WTF - Co ten frontend, conducted by Maciek Korsan.
+It is a profile card created while going through the course: WTF - Co ten frontend.
+Led by Maciek Korsan.
 It is one of the first projects to use basic knowledge of HTML and CSS.

 ### Screenshot